royratcliffe/2024-08-17-proportional-integral-derivative/README.md

 multiplication precedes addition.
 Finally, the cycle persists $(p', i')$ for the next monotonic cycle.

+The PID derivative term deserves some comment.
+The output does not divide by time despite its delta time denominator.
+The denominator factors in the integral factor.
+Divide the factor by delta time.
+This obviates a divide operation, an expensive machine operation in cycle times.
+The integral factor pre-divides by $dt$.

 ## Full Class

 The full `pid::controller` class listing appears below.